PaddlePaddle/PaddleHelix/README.md

 ## Latest News
+`2022.08.11` PaddleHelix released the codes of HelixGEM-2, a novel Molecular Property Prediction Network that models full-range many-body interactions.
+And it ranked 1st in the OGB [PCQM4Mv2](https://ogb.stanford.edu/docs/lsc/leaderboards/) leaderboard.
+Please refer to [paper](https://arxiv.org/abs/2208.05863) and [codes](./apps/pretrained_compound/ChemRL/GEM-2) for more details.

 `2022.07.29` PaddleHelix released the codes of HelixFold-Single, an **MSA-free** protein structure prediction pipeline relying on only the primary sequences, which can **predict the protein structures within seconds**.
 Please refer to [paper](https://arxiv.org/abs/2207.13921) and [codes](./apps/protein_folding/helixfold-single) for more details.
 Welcome to [PaddleHelix website](https://paddlehelix.baidu.com/app/drug/protein-single/forecast
 ) to try out the structure prediction online service.